sciactive/pnotify/README.md

 # Whoa there!

-Unless you're an alpha tester, **none of this README applies to you!** You want to check out the **[README on the master branch](https://github.com/sciactive/pnotify/blob/master/README.md)**.
+Unless you're a beta tester, **none of this README applies to you!** You want to check out the **[README on the master branch](https://github.com/sciactive/pnotify/blob/master/README.md)**.

-This README is for **PNotify 4**. v4 is only in alpha stage, but it's got some huge changes:
+This README is for **PNotify 4**. v4 is in beta stage, but it's got some huge changes:

 * **jQuery is no longer required.** v4 doesn't require any libraries, actually.
 * It's built using [Svelte](http://svelte.technology), which means it compiles down to vanilla JS.